webplatform/docs-wpd/Infrastructure/architecture/Base_configuration_of_a_VM/index.md

 * Listens on default port on private IPv4 interface of their respective service
 * No web app should call them directly, use Nutcracker as a proxy instead
+* VMs with role ''sessions'' are separate from the other keystores by design so we can purge data from any other clusters without destroying our user sessions

 == Accessing a VM using SSH ==